 Extensive additional facilities develop pupils’ independent thinking, interpersonal skills, and confidence, giving them everything they need to succeed in our rapidly changing world.
-Three afternoons a week from 4.00pm, all pupils have the opportunity to take part in unapparelled supervised activities both on and off-campus, while two afternoons are dedicated to PSHCE and sports.
+Three afternoons a week from 4.00pm, all pupils have the opportunity to take part in a unparalleled range of supervised activities both on and off-campus, while two afternoons are dedicated to PSHCE and sports.

-Spirituality and community are also central to the Bethany ethos, encouraging development through reflection as part of a programme of regular services in the chapel and whole-school assemblies.
+Spirituality and community are also central to the Bethany ethos, encouraging development through reflection as part of a programme of regular services in Chapel and whole-school assemblies.

-We have our own high ropes course; there is biking or country pursuits at Bedgebury Pinetum; chef’s school; bushcraft; symphony orchestra; archery; pottery; school production; horse riding at Hemsted Forest; street dance; life saving; golf; sailing at Bewl Water; cake decorating; softball; art; climbing; pilates; candle making; model making; high flyers English or Maths… the list goes on and on.
+We have our own high ropes course; there is biking or country pursuits at Bedgebury Pinetum; chef’s school; bushcraft; symphony orchestra; archery; pottery; school production; horse riding at Hemsted Forest; street dance; life saving; golf; sailing at Bewl Water; cake decorating; softball; art; climbing; pilates; model making; High Flyers English or Maths… the list goes on and on.

-Founded in 1866 by the Reverend Joseph Kendon, a Baptist minister, Bethany’s spiritual inheritance helps define its moral values today.
+Founded in 1866 by the Reverend Joseph Kendon, a Baptist minister, Bethany’s spiritual inheritance helps define our moral values today.

 Bethany welcomes children of all faiths or none, and together they attend Chapel twice weekly, to allow the valuable time for quiet reflection and personal space in our fast-paced world.